jacogrande/draft-gpt/.notes/game-lobbies.md

 We'll have a game screen with your field and the opponent's deck/field/hand.
 Lastly, we'll have a view for your own hand.
 I think all of these but the game need to be hideable.

+### Shuffling

+Does it make more sense to duplicate the user's deck into a new state variable and then shuffle it, or do we just shuffle the lobby state?
+I think we just shuffle the lobby state.
+Obviously, this is not secure at all since I can just look at the app state and see what my opponent's deck is, but for now that's totally fine.